Narrow Neck to Castle Head Lookout (Scenic Views)

 Subscribe to our newsletter and receive Sydney and NSW related tips and ideas straight to your inbox!

-The track to the Castle Head Lookout is relatively short (4.5 km return from the gate on the road), but there are a few mildly steep sections and various sections with a rough surface to conquer.
+The track to Castle Head Lookout is relatively short at 4.5 km return from the gate on the road.

 Start of the Walk

-Once you’ve parked your car, make your way to the gate and start hiking southbound on the management trail, the Narrow Neck Plateau Trail.
+After parking your car, head to the gate and begin your hike southbound along the management trail known as the Narrow Neck Plateau Trail.

-After approximately 15 minutes, the trail arrives at an intersection with the Castle Head Track, where you need to turn left into the bush.
+In roughly 15 minutes, you’ll reach an intersection with the Castle Head Track, where you’ll turn left and enter the bush.

 Start of the Castle Head Track